vijithreddy/stablepay/README.md

 ### "Wallet not creating"
 - Verify `EXPO_PUBLIC_CDP_PROJECT_ID` is correct
 - Check CDP Portal for project status
-- Ensure you're using email address that hasn't been used before

 ### "Push notifications not working"
+- **iOS Simulator**: Push notifications do not work on iOS Simulator.
+Use a physical device.
-- Should work automatically in Expo Go
+- Should work automatically in Expo Go on physical devices (uses Expo Push Service)
-- Verify ngrok tunnel is running
+- For webhooks, verify your backend has a public URL (localhost won't work)
-- Check `.env` has correct ngrok URL
+- Check `.env` has correct `EXPO_PUBLIC_BASE_URL`
+- Verify webhook subscription is created in CDP Portal
 - Restart Expo after updating `.env`

 ### "Transaction failing"